-READ: Impeachment Witness Fiona Hill's Opening Statement For Thursday's Hearing
+READ: Fiona Hill, David Holmes Opening Statements For Thursday's Impeachment Hearing

 David Holmes

-Holmes was added to the hearing line up following his closed-door testimony on Nov.
+Holmes was added to the hearing lineup following his closed-door testimony on Nov.
 15.

-In his testimony, Holmes confirmed he had been able to hear President Trump's voice on a call between Sondland and president on July 26.
+In his testimony, Holmes confirmed he had been able to hear President Trump's voice on a call between Sondland and the president on July 26.

 Holmes said that on the phone call Sondland and Trump spoke about the investigations that Trump wanted Ukraine to announce.

-The July 26 phone call has also been confirmed by Sondland in his Wednesday testimony.
+The July 26 phone call was also confirmed by Sondland in his Wednesday testimony.